 What is a Care Coordinator?

 When your child needs mental or behavioral health care, finding help can be overwhelming.
-You need someone to learn about your child’s issues, and point you in the right direction.
+You need someone to learn about your child or family’s challenges, and point you in the right direction.

 Care Coordinators are advocates for children and their families.
-They are trained to guide them through the treatment process to reach their goals.
-These professionals are deeply knowledgeable about what services are available at Canopy.
-They build close relationships with families and caregivers, supporting them as they move through initial assessments, appointments, and therapies.
+They are trained to guide them through the admissions process.
+Theses professionals are deeply knowledgeable about what solutions are available at Canopy.
+They build close relationships with families and caregivers, supporting them as they move through initial admissions, assessments and apppointments.

-The Canopy Care Coordinators are here to help guide you through the treatment process and are responsible for helping you find the services your child needs.
+Canopy Care Coordinators are here to help guide you through the initial admissions and assessment process to help you find the right solutions to meet your child’s needs.